jorgediazjr/mini_programs_blend/README.md

 PROGRAM OPTIONS:
 ```
+usage: optimal_data_blend [-h] [-c CLUSTERS [CLUSTERS ...]] [-r]

-usage: This program finds the path of every crystal in clusters.
+This program finds the path of every crystal in clusters.
 These clusters can
-either be user input OR can be found in CLUSTERS.txt, PROMISING_CLUSTERS.txt, or RANDOM_CLUSTERS.txt.
+either be user input OR can be found in PROMISING_CLUSTERS.txt.
+After finding
-After finding the paths the program write each path to a new file inside a new directory.
-The user can then
+the paths the program write each path to a new file inside a new directory.
-run blend analysis mode and analyze the results.
+The user can then run blend analysis mode and analyze the results.
-       [-h] [-c CLUSTERS [CLUSTERS ...]] [-r]

 optional arguments:
   -h, --help            show this help message and exit
   -c CLUSTERS [CLUSTERS ...], --clusters CLUSTERS [CLUSTERS ...]
                         enter the cluster(s) you want information on
   -r, --read            this reads RANDOM_CLUSTERS.txt
 ```

 FILES PRODUCED: